In Laravel the set{Attribute}Attribute accessor methods are used to set new attributes of a model. For example we use $appends

-property to create popular “full_name
+property to create our popular “full_name

-” attribute combining “first_name
+” attribute to combine “first_name

 ” and “last_name